adorsys/xs2a/doc/roadmap.md

 ### Upcoming features 2.x/3.x (Priorities may be changed)
 - Bugfix: Invalid format in PIS payment initiation request returns successful response
 - Payment Authorisations and Payment Cancellation Authorisations should be separated from AIS Consent Authorisations
 - Optional SCA for Access to all Accounts for all PSD2 defined AIS – Global Consent
 - Provide creation date and time in SPIrequest
 - add the request execution duration to the log
 - Payment sepa-credit-transfers validator
 - Consent validator
 - PIIS should validate IBAN

 ## Development branch 3.x
 Development branch is oriented on implementation of new features and optional endpoints.
 No backward compatibility with 2.x is guaranteed.

-### version 3.1 (Planned date 12.04.2019)
-- Migrate to new Docker images
-- Migrate to .yaml open API ver 1.3.3
-- Support OAuth and Standart variants for Redirect approach in profile
-- Support OAuth sca for AIS
-- Multilevel SCA for Establish Consent in Redirect approach
-- Payment Cancellation Request update according to Errata for Specification v.1.3

 ### version 3.2 (Planned date 26.04.2019)
 - Support OAuth sca for PIS
 - Support OAuth sca for Payment cancellation
+- Multilevel SCA for Establish Consent in Redirect approach

+### version 3.3 (Planned date 26.04.2019)
 - Multilevel SCA for Payment Initiation in Redirect approach
+- Payment Cancellation Request update according to Errata for Specification v.1.3